Rifars/Rifars/README.md

 <a href="https://www.instagram.com/ramlipr/"> Instagram : @ramlipr</a>  <br>
 <a href="www.youtube.com/c/Rifars">youtube : </a> www.youtube.com/c/Rifars

-<b> I hope there is someone who wants to be friends with
+<b> I hope there is someone who wants to be friends with me
 <!--
 **Rifars/Rifars** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.